 When establishing the FYC in 2017, VU completely reshaped nearly 200 first-year courses across all disciplines for some 4500 students.
 Using a ‘student-centred’ focus, the new approach highlighted areas such as student engagement, knowledge creation and application, and continuous feedback.

 FYC educators also undergo continued professional development to ensure they are highly trained in transitions' pedagogy.

-Pivotal to the FYC’s success is VU’s Australian-first Block Model that delivers units one at a time in intensive four-week blocks.
+Pivotal to the FYC’s success is VU’s Australian-first that delivers units one at a time in intensive four-week blocks.
 The Block Model has seen student success soar and proved so successful it has been now rolled out across all VU courses at all levels.